 Their practice test problems are amazingly close to the real questions you will see on exam day.
 Honestly, I could hardly tell the difference, and the digital platform Princeton employs to administer the practice tests is a very good representation of the actual software you will see.
 Together, the near identical questions and testing software make for a true exam-like experience.

 If you elect to take one of the Princeton Review MCAT courses with a classroom component, you will be treated to an abundance of live instruction hours.
-The Essentials and MCAT 510+ course offerings each boast 123 hours of live instruction.
+The Live Online and MCAT 510+ course offerings each boast 123 hours of live instruction.
 Yes, you read that correctly – 123 hours.

 That is more than 3x the number of classroom hours that you get with Kaplan, and is frankly a little mind boggling.
 And if you really up the ante for Princeton’s 515+ Immersion course, you will get close to 200 hours of live classroom time.
 Whatever path you take, that is a lot of classroom time.
 And while more class hours don’t necessarily mean better scores, I believe the extra time dedicated to learning from a MCAT pro certainly helps.